manov-ik/ad-free-yt/README.md

 ## How to Use

-Download "index.html", "style.css", and "script.js" from this repo and keep all in the same folder !
+1. Download the zip file of this repository and extract it.
-Open the "index.html" and Just paste the YouTube link into the "Paste Link" section on the page and click "Go!"/">".
+2. Open the 'index.html' file and paste the YouTube link into the 'paste link' section on the page.
+Then, click '>' .
+3. The video will appear on the screen.
+Simply click 'Play' and that's it!

 ## How it Works ?